jasondoze/crownApparel/README.md

 * Open the cloud-config.yaml file and replace the hard-coded name with your own.

+* Change the path on line 75 in vm_deploy.sh to /home/yourname

+* If preferred, change line 82 in vm_deploy.sh to yourname-docker

 * In the terminal, run the command `bash vm_deploy.sh`

 * When prompted, enter your computer password